South Walton County Beaches

-South Walton County Florida is located approximately midway between Panama City, Florida and Pensacola, Florida.
+South Walton County Florida is located almost midway between Panama City, Florida and Pensacola, Florida.
 The beach towns of South Walton County include:

 - Inlet Beach